blakeaw/GAlibrate/README.md

 GAO runs will display a progress bar that tracks the passage of generations when the [tqdm](https://github.com/tqdm/tqdm) package installed.

 #### PySB
-[PySB](http://pysb.org/) is needed to run PySB models, and it is therfore needed if you want to use tools from the galibrate.pysb_utils package.
+[PySB](http://pysb.org/) is needed to run PySB models, and it is therfore needed if you want to use tools from the `galibrate.pysb`` package.

 ------